hbroek/reken/documentation/developer-guide/chapter-4.md

 </template>
 ```

-In this example we create a component.html file.
+In this example, we create a component.html file.
 It contains the component definitions of the `hello` and `goodbye` components.

 The main HTML code loads the **components.html** file with the `data-include` attribute and references the `hello` and `goodbye` components with the shorthand notation `<hello>` and `<goodbye>` tags.